-Hunter, Warrior, Commander will be available for pre-sale at an introductory price shortly.
-It is the story of Sally – what happened to shape her to be the (alien) person she is, how she came to lead the most powerful independent army in the galaxy, why she dislikes Alan so much.
+Hunter, Warrior, Commander is the story of Sally – what happened to shape her to be the (alien) person she is, how she came to lead the most powerful independent army in the galaxy, why she dislikes Alan so much.

 The story is set 4,500 years ago in a distant corner of the galaxy – so no chance of any humans turning up!

-There are some familiar faces, as well as Sally – (‘real’ name Sah Lee) as well as Simon (Si’ir Monnen Dak or Si’ir Monn), Alan (Ker Din Ser Forn), Ti’rrk the Ant and Kar Fen the Krendor.
+There are some familiar faces, as well as Sally – (‘real’ name Sah Lee), Simon (Si’ir Monnen Dak or Si’ir Monn), Alan (Ker Din Ser Forn), Ti’rrk the Ant and Kar Fen the Krendor.
 There are many new characters introduced, some of those who survive will appear in future books.

-If you’ve got any questions, comments or suggestions, please email me by clicking here.
+If you have any questions, comments or suggestions, please email me by clicking here.
 I answer all emails and I love hearing from my readers.

 Hunter, Warrior, Commander.

 “I have seen the demons, or aliens, that attacked us, and I have fought and killed them.
 I have seen my closest friend, my soul mate Tir Mal slaughtered in front of me.
 I have changed.
 I am not the person you knew.
 I am full of rage and hate.
 I can feel it burning inside and it is consuming me.”

 Sah Lee vows revenge and must learn to live in a universe of mysterious technology and struggle to survive in an alien army.